muppin/mastering-DevOps/Kubernetes/Helm.md

 - helm repo remove *repoName*  // removes chart repo
 - helm search repo *RepoName*  // It should return you back with all the charts which are available inside bitnami repository
+- helm search hub wordpress // searches all the repos of wordpress
+- helm search hub wordpress  --max-col-width=0 // searches all the repos of wordpress with complete url

 **Take an example to add on the prometheus monitoring to you kubernetes cluster**
 - firstly you will add the helm repo i.e. **helm repo add prometheus-community https://prometheus-community.github.io/helm-charts**